 The lower limit of detection is determined by the very slight water solubility of the sensing element.
-At low levels the electrode responds to iodide in the sample as well as to ions dissolved from the sensing element.
+At low levels the electrode responds to cyanide in the sample as well as to ions dissolved from the sensing element.
 The discrepancy between the theoretical linear response in comparison with the actual response (full line) curves is due to the response to dissolved ions from the sensing element.

+For low levels, care must be taken not to lose cyanide.
+Use plastic labware.
+Cover beakers with parafilm.
 Allow longer stabilization time prior to recording the measurement to assure the best results.